 All these compliance laws and rules require the retention of electronically stored information and communications data for a certain period of time (typically 7 years) while sticking to certain levels of data security.

 This means that such data (including email communications) should be protected from unauthorized access and also stored for a certain amount of time before it can be disposed of, in case it is required for any kind of legal purpose.

 Every day, important business decisions and commitments are communicated by email and confidential financial documents are sent as email attachments.

-In 2006, the company was fined 15 million dollars by the Securities and Exchange Commission when the SEC alleged that Morgan Stanley delayed handing over emails, destroyed others and wasn’t forthcoming about the nature of the communications.
-In 2005, a 1.57 billion dollar judgment was upheld for non-compliance, but was later overturned.
+In 2006, the company was fined $15 million by the Securities and Exchange Commission when the SEC alleged that Morgan Stanley delayed handing over emails, destroyed others and wasn’t forthcoming about the nature of the communications.

 And this brings us to the next question.